BLiNXthetimesweeperGOD/The-LeapFrog-credits-project/Ripped/Other Ocean Interactive/PONY.md

 # My Little Pony: Friendship is Magic

-Developed by Other Ocean Interactive.
 Credits are from the credits.xml file used to generate the in-game credits screen.

+This was extracted with BloodRaynare's data.arc QuickBMS script on ResHax.

+Path from root folder: data/credits.xml

 ## Developer: Other Ocean Interactive